Department of Chemical Engineering

-The Department of Chemical and Environmental Engineering offers an ABET accredited program leading to the Bachelor of Science in Chemical Engineering (B.S.
+The Department of Chemical Engineering offers an ABET accredited program leading to the Bachelor of Science in Chemical Engineering (B.S.
 Ch.E.) degree.

 Chemical Engineering is the application of the principles of chemistry, physics and mathematics to the economic conversion of raw materials into useful products.
 The curriculum provides a thorough grounding in basic and advanced chemistry, mathematics through differential equations, and engineering physics.
 These courses are a firm foundation for engineering courses that include thermodynamics, fluid mechanics, heat and mass transfer, separations, reactor design, process control and pollution prevention.
 Additional courses in economics, communication skills, humanities, social sciences and various engineering electives broaden the curriculum and are capped by comprehensive chemical engineering design experiences.